 Progress meters or indicators provide learners with the ability to track their progress through an e-Learning course.
 These meters or indicators can appear in the form of badges, gauges, or in my case, a race car.
 For this week’s Articulate challenge, the goal is to show how progress indicators can be used in e-Learning.
 So, let’s get started!

 For the title screen, I wanted to keep a polished look that would do justice to the sleek lines and design of the sports cars I would be showcasing.
-As always, if you want to know some of the technical details behind this demo, continue to read; otherwise, turn on your speakers and click the image above to view this sample.
+As always, if you want to know some of the technical details behind this demo, continue to read; otherwise, click the Launch button to view.

 To create the illusion of a race car moving down the track as the learner progresses through the course, I used states, variables, and conditions.
 Each state is assigned a number that is associated with a specific slide (e.g., S1, S2, S3…).
 By using states, I can incrementally change the location of the race car on the track.
 These state changes are triggered based on the value of another True/False variable that I’ve created for each slide.
 When the variable on the slide changes from False to True, the states change accordingly.

-I think you will find a lot of fun and interesting information in this demo… even if you are not a big sports car fan.
-To make this engaging, I’ve created a few custom trivia questions, a little background on sports cars in general and eventually a Winner’s Circle that is displayed when you complete the course.
+I think you will find a lot of fun and interesting information in this demo, even if you’re not a big sports car fan.
+To make this engaging, I’ve created a few custom trivia questions, a little background on sports cars, and a Winner’s Circle that is displayed when you complete the course.
 Enjoy this one and let me know what you think in the comments.